sparkflows/sparkflows-docs/docs/operations/jupyter.rst

-Using Jupyter Notebook
+Jupyter Notebook
 =============

-Jupyter is extensively used by data scientists.
+Jupyter Notebook is an open-source web-based application that allows Data Scientists and Python developers to create and share documents that contain live code, equations, visualizations, and narrative text.

 Overview
 --------